thecatextremist/hufflib/README.md

 # Hufflib

-Hufflib (html url finder library) is a lightweight python library built for extracting urls out of html pages. with Hufflib You can extract general urls or specific urls with special extensions such as image urls or video urls.
+Hufflib (html url finder library) is a lightweight python library built for extracting urls out of html pages.
+With Hufflib You can extract general urls or specific urls with special extensions such as image urls or video urls.<br>
 TL;DR Hufflib retrieves urls on a web page and appends them to a list for you! <br>P.S: Hufflib is very helpful in the process of web scraping<br>

 You can additionally specify which format the image/video should be in, or you can use the 'all' option to display all of urls within the page. <br>